zuffdaddy/war-in-takistan/tpwcas/readme.txt

 Debugging:
 ----------
 TPWCAS enables text and graphic debugging, and both are enabled by default for this beta release.
 If switched on, graphic debugging will show a coloured ball over any units.
 This may also come in handy for training.
 Markers are also shown on map.
+You may also switch on dDetect logging, but be warned this may lead to a lot of disk activity and a large RPT file.

 * No ball - unsuppressed.
 * Green ball - suppressed by friendly fire.